astik0398/bms-clone/README.md

 Book Now: After selecting seats, users can click on the "Book Now" button to book their tickets.

 ## Technologies Used
-Frontend: HTML, CSS, JavaScript, React
+Frontend: HTML, CSS, JavaScript, React and Chakra-Ui <br/>
 Backend: Not implemented

 ## Installation